 Objectives, Targets, Indicators Implications for Plan and SA Sustainable development is the purpose of planning.
 Communities need to be actively involved in the planning process, which is not simply regulations and control but must become a proactive management of development.
-Local Authorities should consider how their plans are addressing the four pillars of sustainable development by including These overarching objectives inform specific objectives such as promotion of urban and rural regeneration, of local economies, of inclusive, healthy and safe communities.
-There is significant emphasis placed on protecting and enhancing the historic and natural environment. relevant sustainability objectives both for the plan and the SA.
-PPS 1: Planning and Climate Change Supplement to Planning Policy State ment 1 (2007) PPS1 sets out the overarching planning policies on the delivery of sustainable development through the planning system.
-This supplementary document indicates how spatial planning should contribute to reducing emissions and stabilising climate change (mitigation) and take into account the unavoidable consequences (adaptation).
-Objectives, Targets, Indicators Implications for Plan and SA Regional planning bodies, and all planning authorities should prepare and deliver spatial strategies that: Local Authorities should consider how their plans are addressing the four pillars of Make a full contribution to delivering the Government's Climate Change Programme and energy policies, and in doing so contribute to global sustainability; sustainable development by including relevant sustainability objectives both for the plan and the SA.
-In enabling the provision of new homes, jobs, services and infrastructure and shaping the places where people live and work, secure the highest viable standards of resource and energy efficiency and reduction in carbon emissions;
+These overarching objectives inform specific objectives such as promotion of urban and rural regeneration, of local economies, of inclusive, healthy and safe communities.
+There is significant emphasis placed on protecting and enhancing the historic and natural environment.
+Local Authorities should consider how their plans are addressing the four pillars of sustainable development by including relevant sustainability objectives both for the plan and the SA.